 GeneCards Summary for KCNQ2 Gene

 KCNQ2 (Potassium Voltage-Gated Channel Subfamily Q Member 2) is a Protein Coding gene.
 Diseases associated with KCNQ2 include Epileptic Encephalopathy, Early Infantile, 7 and Seizures, Benign Neonatal, 1.
-Among its related pathways are Developmental Biology and Neuroscience.
+Among its related pathways are Potassium Channels and Interaction between L1 and Ankyrins.
 GO annotations related to this gene include ion channel activity and potassium channel activity.
 An important paralog of this gene is KCNQ3.

 UniProtKB/Swiss-Prot Summary for KCNQ2 Gene

 Associates with KCNQ3 to form a potassium channel with essentially identical properties to the channel underlying the native M-current, a slowly activating and deactivating potassium conductance which plays a critical role in determining the subthreshold electrical excitability of neurons as well as the responsiveness to synaptic inputs.
 Therefore, it is important in the regulation of neuronal excitability.
 KCNQ2/KCNQ3 current is blocked by linopirdine and XE991, and activated by the anticonvulsant retigabine (PubMed:9836639, PubMed:11572947, PubMed:14534157, PubMed:12742592, PubMed:17872363).
 As the native M-channel, the potassium channel composed of KCNQ2 and KCNQ3 is also suppressed by activation of the muscarinic acetylcholine receptor CHRM1 (PubMed:10684873).

 Voltage-gated potassium channels (KV) belong to the 6-TM family of potassium channel that also comprises the Ca2+-activated Slo (actually 7-TM) and the Ca2+-activated SK subfamilies.
 The alpha-subunits contain a single pore-forming region and combine to form tetramers.